jahan-paisley/rahnama_dot_com_scraper/README.md

 ### TODOS:
 * Save the logo and the filename of bmp file in ads and associate them with advertisers
-* Clean the text to remove the phones from ad body
+* Tokenize ads to extract important and mostly used keywords